When to Seek Medical Care for Sporotrichosis

 - Infection in the lungs: Lung infections are treated with potassium iodide, itraconazole (Sporanox), and amphotericin with varying amounts of success.
 Sometimes, the infected areas of the lung have to be removed.

-- Infection in the brain: Sporotrichosis meningitis is very rare, so information on treatment is not readily available.
+- Infection in the brain: Sporotrichosis meningitis is rare, so information on treatment is not readily available.
 Amphotericin plus 5-fluorocytosine is generally recommended, but itraconazole (Sporanox) might also be tried.